marcusmcb/responsive-accordion/README.md

 # responsive-accordion
-Responsive accordion component built with Javascript and CSS
+This is a simple responsive/mobile-first accordion component built with Javascript, CSS and HTML.

+Marcus McBride, 2021.